CoBrALab/RABIES/README.md

                         script following the template script structure (see RABIES/rabies/shell_scripts/ for template). (default:
                         light_SyN)
+  --autoreg             Choosing this option will conduct an adaptive
+                        registration framework which will adjust parameters
-  -p PLUGIN, --plugin PLUGIN
+                        according to the input images.This option overrides other registration specifications. (default: False) -p PLUGIN, --plugin PLUGIN
                         Specify the nipype plugin for workflow execution.
                         Consult nipype plugin documentation for detailed